 Not lie to someone else — that is nothing, that is every Tuesday.
 But lie to yourself, knowingly, and still fall for it.
 How does the liar and the lied-to coexist in the same skull?
 If you know the truth well enough to hide it, you are already caught.
 And if you do not know the truth, you are not hiding it — you are simply unaware.

 The paradox has defeated every major philosophy that tried to house it.
 Schopenhauer described the will's capacity to obscure its own motives and admitted he could not explain the mechanism.
 Kierkegaard wrote a whole book on the sickness unto death — the self that refuses the self — and in the end had to call it despair.
-Sartre tried to build a philosophy around it, named it mauvaise foi, bad faith, and spent three hundred pages admitting that bad faith is the condition the philosopher writing about it is also in.
+Sartre tried to build a philosophy around it, named it mauvaise foi, bad faith — and could not escape the implication that the philosopher describing it is caught in it too.

 The wall each of them ran into is the same wall.
 The faculty that would notice the lie is the faculty that is telling it.
 There is nowhere to stand outside the self to see the self.
 There is no other room in the house to move the file to.